MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     nstep* = {uint+}

-The :code:`ǹstep` keyword sets the total amount of MD steps to be performed within the next simulation run.
+The :code:`ǹstep` keyword sets the total number of MD steps to be performed within this simulation run.

+.. _integratorKey:

 Integrator
 ==========